-Photos: Moscow concert hall attack: Death toll rises to 115, scores injured
+Photos: Moscow concert hall attack: Death toll rises to 133, scores injured

 Graphic videos posted on social media showed the gunmen firing repeated rounds as they entered the building, shooting at screaming people at point-blank range.

-Helicopters were brought in to douse the flames from the air, as firefighters battled the blaze from the ground.
+Helicopters were brought in to douse the flames from the air, as firefighters battled the flames from the ground.
 The fire was eventually brought under control early on Saturday.

 The Emergency Situations Ministry said firefighters helped about 100 people escape through the building’s basement, while rescue operations were also launched for people trapped on the roof.